frida/frida-website/_i18n/en/_posts/2021-09-03-frida-15-1-released.markdown

 Probably the first thing a reverser does when they start reversing a binary is getting to know the different data structures that the binary defines.
-So it made most since to start by building the Swift equivalent of the `ObjC.classes` and `ObjC.protocols` APIs.
+So it made most sense to start by building the Swift equivalent of the `ObjC.classes` and `ObjC.protocols` APIs.
 But since Swift has other first-class types, i.e. structs and enums, and since the Swift runtime doesn't offer reflection primitives, at least not in the sense that Objective-C does, it meant we had to